The Annexation of Territory in War: Answer to Dr Meir Finkel, Part 3

 Dr Finkel seems to have forgotten about the 365Km2 known as the Gaza Strip.
 In 2005, Hamas’s enemy cleared itself out without Hamas firing a shot.
 In 2006, Hamas occupied the territory, cleared it of the enemy’s collaborator, defended it against counterattack, and used it to reduce the threat of infiltration.
 It occupied the territory and held it for eighteen years.
 For those entire eighteen years, it used the territory to attack Israel relentlessly, and humiliating Israel by forcing her citizens to scurry into bomb shelters any time of day or night in their own land, in other words, effectively "clear it of the enemy" without occupying it.

-More than four months after the Simchat Torah massacre, vast areas around Gaza and south of the Lebanese border remain "cleared of the enemy", Hamas and Hezbollah effectively occupying Israeli territory without occupying it, their enemy having done most of the clearing for them.
-To the Muslim mind, and especially Palestinian, Israel is too humiliated to dare take either Gaza or south Lebanon back, a major encouragement for them to press on with the war.
-In the latter case, Hezbollah also having occupied south Lebanon through Israeli capitulation, have assembled a formidable array of weapons on the territory "to reduce the threat of infiltration", defying international law, UN resolutions, and a UN military force on the very territory they've taken from Israel, all right under that enemy's nose.
-Just like Hamas in Gaza, Hezbollah has humiliated Israel for eighteen years straight.
+In the latter case, Hezbollah, like Hamas, having occupied south Lebanon through Israeli capitulation, assembled a formidable array of weapons on the territory "to reduce the threat of infiltration", defying international law, UN resolutions, and a UN military force on the very territory they've taken from Israel, all right under that enemy's nose.
+Like Hamas in Gaza, Hezbollah has humiliated Israel for eighteen years straight.
 Yet we are to understand that, "None of Israel’s enemies can occupy territory and hold it for more than a few hours."

 Gaza and south Lebanon post-2006 have been one continuous victory celebration for Israel’s enemies.
-They used Israel's inability to re-take Gaza to press their propaganda advantage with “open-air prison”, “civilian casualties”, “most densely-packed territory on earth”, etc., and Israel lost these propaganda onslaughts time after time after time, creating perfect conditions for eighteen years of terrorising the surrounding Israeli homes with barrages of rocket attacks.
+Hamas used Israel's inability/unwillingness to re-take Gaza to press their propaganda advantage with charges of “open-air prison”, “civilian casualties”, “most densely-packed territory on earth”, etc., and Israel lost these propaganda onslaughts time after time after time, creating perfect conditions for eighteen years of terrorising the surrounding Israeli homes with barrages of rocket attacks.
 With that kind of Israeli track record, why should Hamas not have thought they would get away with invading Israel and slaughtering thousands of Israelis?
 What was there in their entire eighteen-year experience of attacking Israel from Gaza and Lebanon, that would have caused them to reflect on whether busting through the border and going on a killing orgy was perhaps not the best idea?
 Such considerations do not warrant as much as a footnote in technocratic Dr Finkel's essay.

 Dr Finkel advises his readers as follows: